 Alston & Bird has collected information for our pro bono, community service, and non-profit partners related to re-opening, health and safety.
 The resources below will help you re-start operations and keep your employees and clients safe.

-For the latest information on state reopening decisions, see Alston & Bird’s 50-State Openings tracker.
-Alston & Bird also provides advice to organizations has they look to restart operations and bring employees back to work.
+For information on state order decisions, see the Alston & Bird 50-State Orders tracker last published on December 28, 2020.
+Alston & Bird also provides advice to organizations as they look to restart operations and bring employees back to work.

 - The Federal Reserve expanded the Main Street Lending Program to nonprofit organizations, including educational institutions, hospitals, and social service organizations, per a press release.
 The Main Street nonprofit loan terms generally mirror those for Main Street for-profit business loans, including the interest rate, principal and interest payment deferral, five-year term, and minimum and maximum loan sizes.
 Nonprofits will be eligible for two loan options.
 The links below have additional details on the final terms.

 Information on Keeping Safe

 - The Centers for Disease Control regularly updates guidance for various types of organizations on how to address COVID-19.
 For the latest updates, check the CDC’s website here.

 - The U.S. Food and Drug Administration provides COVID-19 resources on personal protective equipment (PPE), hand sanitizer, and many other issues.

 - The Environmental Protection Agency has a list of approved disinfectants for use against COVID-19.

 - The Environmental Protection Agency has published guidance for cleaning and disinfecting public spaces, workspaces, businesses, schools, and homes.
 For more information, click here.